V4Fire/Client/tests/helpers/scroll/README.md

 # tests/helpers/scroll

-This module provides API to work with scrolling.
+This module provides API to work with scroll on a page.